Lamden/contracting-docs/docs/intro/philosophy.md

 While it is true that 'poor' quality code could be deployed on the Lamden blockchain, this is also true for smart contracting systems that use functional languages as a barrier of entry.

-The claim is that functional languages are easier to analyze for 'correctness,' which simply means that a function will have the effects that you desire.
+The claim is that functional languages are easier to analyze for 'correctness,' which simply means that a method will have the effects that you desire.
 However, no language gaurds against actual bugs.

 Actual bugs come from a develop not architecting their system against edge cases.
 Any system can validate and protect against obfuscated data.
 Only a purposely designed system has checked each edge case when transitioning through states, accepting input from unauthorized parties, etc.